walterjaworski/walterjaworski/README.md

 ### Hi there 👋

-I'm a front-end developer in Mirum Agency Brazil (https://www.mirumagency.com/) and my stack contains:
+I'm a front-end developer in Alto Giro (https://www.altogiro.net/) and my stack contains:
 - CSS Frameworks like Bootstrap and Foundation
 - WordPress
 - ReactJs (Redux)